|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Stir the sherry mix and egg yolks together in a heat resistant punch bowl or wassail bowl.
+Stir the warm sherry mix and egg yolks together in a heat resistant punch bowl or wassail bowl.

 Add the brandy.